jrwst36/data_science/Home_Credit_Default_Risk/README.md

 # Home Credit Default Risk
 [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) is a competition hosted by Kaggle.
 This repository is my final solution to this competition.
+Below is a description from the competition page.
+> Many people struggle to get loans due to insufficient or non-existent credit histories.
+And, unfortunately, this population is often taken advantage of by untrustworthy lenders.
+>
+>Home Credit strives to broaden financial inclusion for the unbanked population by providing a positive and safe borrowing experience.
+In order to make sure this underserved population has a positive loan experience, Home Credit makes use of a variety of alternative data--including telco and transactional information--to predict their clients' repayment abilities.
+>
+>While Home Credit is currently using various statistical and machine learning methods to make these predictions, they're challenging Kagglers to help them unlock the full potential of their data.
+Doing so will ensure that clients capable of repayment are not rejected and that loans are given with a principal, maturity, and repayment calendar that will empower their clients to be successful.

 The data consist of primary train/test sets and six supplemental data sets.
 These data sets can be found [here](https://www.kaggle.com/c/home-credit-default-risk/data).
 Part of this competition's challenge is to properly and effectively integrate the supplemental data with the primary data sets.
 Due to the nature of the data, there is a large amount of missing data.
 While preparing the data, I impute many of the missing values.
 However, some of the missing data is difficult to impute or it just doesn't make sense to impute.
 For this reason, I choose to work with XG Boost, an estimator that can handle missing data.